WQD | PFAS In Drinking Water

 The ADEQ PFAS Mitigation plan includes:

-- Treatment and infrastructure improvements – Providing funding for design and construction of PFAS mitigation strategies, such as connection to a clean water source, deepening existing wells or drilling new wells, or PFAS treatment.
-PFAS resolution options must be carefully determined and consider factors such as the number of people served and system design.
+- Treatment and infrastructure improvements – Providing funding for the design and construction of PFAS mitigation strategies, such as connection to a clean water source, deepening existing wells or drilling new wells, or PFAS treatment.
+PFAS resolution options must be carefully determined and factors such as the number of people served and system design.